rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Configuration.md

 # Configuration Guide
 This page links to guides to all configuration files used by this application.
+These files store all configurable options as JSON data.
+Other than the system command file, these files are all storedin the `~/XDG_CONFIG_HOME/pocket-home` directory, or `~/.config/pocket-home` if the XDG_CONFIG_HOME environment variable is not defined.

 #### [General Application Configuration](./configuration/config.md):
 Setting general application options defined in config.json.